Certifying superheroes

 THE CHALLENGE

 Global health campaigns often arrive locally with good intentions and blunt instruments.
 Signal’s international “Brush Day + Night” initiative was no exception: a well-meaning drive to encourage better oral hygiene, aimed squarely at parents, and scheduled to roll out through a children’s puzzle booklet for BTL activity.
 But beneath the surface sat a more complex problem.
-Toothpaste consumption isn’t won through awareness alone—especially when you’re not the dominant brand.
-Behaviour change, not box-ticking, was the real prize.
+Toothpaste consumption isn’t won through awareness alone, especially when you’re not the dominant brand.
 So how do you move beyond colouring-in compliance to genuine daily commitment?
 And more pressingly, how do you do that in 48 hours, on a budget already earmarked for a puzzle book, without alienating a client who simply wants the global brief delivered?
+The real challenge wasn’t awareness; it was how to design a system where children would choose to brush, even when no one was watching.

 “David turned a simple hygiene message into a system that genuinely changed behaviour—without overcomplicating or overspending.”